lindbrook/cholera/docs/notes/latlongVoronoi.md

 relationship between geodesic distance and latitude.
-While both relationships, for Soho at least, could statistically speaking be summarized with a linear model (OLS), I instead fit both to separate loess function.
+While both relationships, for Soho at least, could statistically speaking be summarized with a linear model (OLS), I instead fit both to separate loess functions.
 I then use those functions to translate the data back to longitude and latitude.

 ## spatial data approach via ‘terra’